- About the Major

 - Jim Baxter has a B.A. in English from Guilford College (1975).
 More recently, he earned two degrees from Syracuse University's Newhouse School: an M.A. in Magazine, Newspaper and Online Journalism (2007) and a M.S. in New Media (2008).
 He has worked as a copywriter and media buyer for an advertising agency (1977-1980), as a writer and designer for an alternative newsweekly (Spectator, 1980-1985) and at a competing alternative newsweekly (The Independent, 1985-86 and free-lance).
 Jim began a biweekly gay/lesbian community newspaper in North Carolina in 1979 (The Front Page), and continued as publisher and editor until 2006.
 In addition, from 1986-2006, he was manager and later buyer for a local gay/lesbian bookstore.
 His interests include First Amendment issues and how the press covers them; the LGBT community and its press, and the history of early broadcasting (radio and television).
 He currently teaching JOUR479G, Historiography of Broadcasting, at Merrill.
 For more information, please visit www.jimbaxter.net.

-Robert (Woody) Woodruff has a BA from Dartmouth College in 1964 and an MA in journalism from here, at Maryland.
+- Robert (Woody) Woodruff has a BA from Dartmouth College in 1964 and an MA in journalism from here, at Maryland.
 His graduate school study of medieval and renaissance comp lit at Columbia University was interrupted by Army service in Vietnam and Korea.
 He then worked as editorial director of a family-owned group of weekly newspapers in Florida; editor of Publishers Auxiliary for the National Newspaper Association; copy editor at the National Journal; and teaching writing (later, basic reporting) at Prince George’s Community College.
 He moonlighted as a copy editor at the Prince George’s Journal daily paper; until the Journal group imploded in 2002, he was its full time opinion page editor while still teaching at PGCC.
 He now is a part-time copy editor for Patuxent Publishing in Howard and Baltimore counties and adjunct professor as well as student newspaper advisor at PGCC.
 His research interests are journalism history, especially its pre-history.
+He successfully defended his disseration "Foretelling the Everyday: Early Modern English Almanacs Prepare a Public for News" on September 29, 2014.

 Ph.D.
 Cohort Entering 2007